Devon Toews Game Preview: Avalanche vs. Coyotes

 Toews Stats vs. the Coyotes

-- The Coyotes have given up 91 goals in total (2.8 per game), which ranks ninth in the NHL for fewest goals allowed.
+- The Coyotes have given up 95 goals in total (2.9 per game), which ranks 10th in the NHL for fewest goals allowed.

 |2023-2024 Season